fairtracks/omnipy/README.md

 # Updates

 - **June 22, 2024:** We're not very good at writing updates.
-Expect a larger update soon on an important and potentially groundbreaking new feature of Ommipy: the capability of model objects to automatically mimic behaviour of the modelled class – with the addition of snapshots and rollbacks.
+Expect a larger update soon on an important and potentially groundbreaking new feature of Omnipy: the capability of model objects to automatically mimic behaviour of the modelled class – with the addition of snapshots and rollbacks.

   So e.g. `Model[list[int]]()` is not just a run-time typesafe parser that continuously makes sure that the